FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 Minecraft java 1.18+

 ## Easy install
-Copy the `World` folder into your saves.
+Copy the [World](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/master/World) folder into your saves.

 To obtain the folder, you may clone the repo or use third-party tools such as [Down-Git](https://minhaskamal.github.io/DownGit) to download it.

 ## Build from source
+Note: The structure shown in the YouTube video was generated using [noteblock-generator 0.1.2.1](https://pypi.org/project/noteblock-generator/0.1.2.1/).
+Besides reverting to commit [e08cba0](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/e08cba0fd2dee93d267b618ae4f70846e8c5f646), you must also install this version to get an exact replica of what was shown in the video.

 ### Build requirements
 * python 3.10+
 * pip

 ### Overview of the build process
 The structure is *almost* auto-generated using [noteblock-generator](https://github.com/FelixFourcolor/noteblock-generator).
-The program takes `coro1.json` and `coro2.json` which define the composition, and generates the structure inside an existing Minecraft world.
+The program takes [coro1.json](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/blob/master/coro1.json) and [coro2.json](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/blob/master/coro2.json) which define the composition, and generates the structure inside an existing Minecraft world.

 ### Step-by-step guide